cuthbertLab/music21/buildDoc/rst/installAdditional.rst

 http://www.lfd.uci.edu/~gohlke/pythonlibs/

-PIL has been a particular problem on the Mac over the past few years.
+PIL (which is only used in audiosearch and to make slightly better PNGs from Lilypond) has been a particular problem on the Mac over the past few years.
-If it's particularly important to you
+If it's really important to you
 Mac Users may to download MacPorts from http://www.macports.org/install.php .
 After installing, open up a terminal and type: